Isma27322/portfolio/_sources/home-lab/services/index.md

 <img src="../../_static/n8n-logo.png" width="200" height="50" style="background-color: transparent;"/><!-- insert n8n logo -->

 * **What it is:** n8n is a powerful, flexible automation workflow tool that uniquely serves as a self-hostable automation workflow tool, enabling technical teams to build complex, code-enabled automations or drag-and-drop workflows with full control over deployment.
-* **Why I run it:** I run n8n because, one it is just handy to have, and two because it is able to do program like automation that is able to talk to almost any external app
+* **Why I run it:** I run n8n because it is handy to have, and it can perform program-like automation that connects with almost any external app.
 * **Coolest thing I learned:** Some of the coolest things I learned is just the number of things that n8n can talk to, home assistant, discord, gmail, and so much more.
 And it is able to do it without to much setup from the end user using it. \
 I also like that it is so easy to understand what is happening while it is happening \
 You are also able to easily see where an error happened.